Humanity is informed as never before; nothing in the historical record compares. This, unfortunately, is not a particularly good thing.

 Please re-read and consider that last paragraph for a moment.
 (Thanks.)

 Before I leave you, I’ll give you a coping mechanism for this situation.
 It works for me, and so I suppose it will work for you as well.
 Here it is:

 - Unplug as completely as you can.
 Be brutal in this, and turn off every notification your phone can make.

 - One day per week, and only for an hour or two, devote yourself, directly and solely, to being informed.

 - During this devoted time, balance your news sources.
 Gather opposite opinions, and favorably consider all viewpoints.

 - Consider the past results of the news providers you refer to.
 Don’t let their failures fall down a memory hole.

-If you do this, not only will you improve the quality of the information you take in to yourself… and not only will you evade most of the manipulation thrown at you… but you’ll make yourself far more efficient.
-All the energy you spend checking beeps returns to you once you’re unplugged.
+If you do this, you will not only improve the quality of the information you take in to yourself… and not only will you evade most of the manipulation thrown at you… but you’ll make yourself less stressed and far more efficient.
+Rivers of energy now seized by disruption and repeated fears will return to you once you’re unplugged.